dfinson/apifi/README.md

 ```

-### Collections
+### Entity Collections
-`Iterable<T>` collections are unique in that they are not "assigned" per say - they're **associated with**, **updated in**, and **removed from**.
+`Collection<T>` collections are unique in that they are not "assigned" per say - they're **associated with**, **updated in**, and **removed from**.
 As such, some specialized endpoints are required in order to work with them.
 In order to expose endpoints for an embedded collection, annotate the field with the `@EmbeddedCollectionApi` annotation.
 This annotation takes in several arguments, as follows:
 1. `CollectionEndpointType[] endpoints()` - `CollectionEndpointType` is an ENUM comprising four types of embedded collection api endpoints; `ASSOCIATE_WITH, REMOVE_FROM`, `UPDATE_IN`, `PAGINATED_BATCH` and `PAGINATED_FREE_TEXT_SEARCH`.
 This argument delineates which CRUD endpoints should be generated for the embedded collection.
 2. `String[] freeTextSearchFields()` - If `PAGINATED_FREE_TEXT_SEARCH` was specified as an endpoint, this argument delineates which fields the entity should be searchable by.
 3. `Class<? extends EmbeddedCollectionApiHooks> apiHooks()` - This serves a similar purpose to the `ApiHooks<T>` bean described above.
 It enables custom business logic to be hooked before and / or after CRUD operations.
 To use, create a public class which implements the `EmbeddedCollectionApiHooks<T>` interface , and pass in the class type token as the argument for this parameter.
 The class must be wired into the application context (using `@Component`/`@Service`, etc.).